'MultiVersus' tier list: ranking all 17 characters from best to worst

 - Rank: S

-As one of the free characters, Finn is an excellent starting point for those who’ve played Super Smash Bros. – especially anyone familiar with Link in those games.
+Finn is an excellent starting point for those who’ve played Super Smash Bros. – especially anyone familiar with Link in those games.
 Finn moves fast and does high damage, with his neutral, up and side specials incentivising close-quarters combat.
 The character is easy to get to grips with and effective offensively at close range.

 What sets Finn apart – in both 1v1 and 2v2 modes – is his coin ability.
 Players can pick up coins as they hit enemies to increase the power of their special attacks, or to buy three shop items with their down special.
 These can increase team speed, give a projectile shield, or summon BMO for a powerful down special attack.
 It can be tricky to shop on the fly, but once you get a hang of it these buffs make Finn an even more viable fighter.